 Explore more Research & Development deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Research & Development.
-These resources below were developed by management consulting firms and Research & Development subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Research & Development templates below that were developed by management consulting firms and Research & Development subject matter experts.

 Allocating R&D investments effectively is critical for ensuring that resources are directed toward the most promising projects that align with the organization's strategic objectives.
 It's essential to develop an R&D portfolio that balances risk and reward, and is diversified across various stages of development and innovation horizons.
 According to BCG's most recent global innovation survey, high-performing companies excel at systematically killing projects that no longer meet strategic goals, thus reallocating resources to more promising opportunities.
 This process involves rigorous assessment criteria and regular portfolio reviews to identify and terminate underperforming projects early, freeing up resources for more innovative and aligned initiatives.